NGC 6871

 NGC 6871 is a small, young open cluster in the constellation of Cygnus.
 The cluster has fewer than 50 members, most of which are blue and white stars.
 It is located 5135 light-years from Earth.

+NGC 6871 was born in the same giant molecular cloud with at least six other open clusters.
+The other open clusters are not gravitationally associated with NGC 6871.
+NGC 6871 itself also seems to be disintegrating.